AmanVatsSharma/srijankimahal-website/src/content/blog/what-to-expect-sri-janaki-mahal-dharmshala.md

 Upon arrival at Sri Janaki Mahal Trust, you'
   -ll be greeted with traditional Indian hospitality.
 The staff is friendly, helpful, and available 24/7 to assist with any needs.

-### Spiritual Atmosphere
+### Peaceful Atmosphere

-The dharmshala maintains a peaceful, spiritual environment.
-You' -ll notice:
+The dharmshala maintains a peaceful, calm environment.
+You'll notice:
-- Serene courtyard
+- Peaceful courtyard
 - Clean premises
 - Quiet and respectful atmosphere
-- Devotional ambiance
+- Calm ambiance

 ## Room Accommodations